-45 For a simple example, see Eliasmith and Anderson, op. cit., pp. 294-298.
+45 For a simple example, see Eliasmith and Anderson, Neural Engineering, pp. 294-98.

-"preference")46 relate to the system that they are supposed to help describe.
+III.3.
+Dynamicism.
+Of the three approaches, dynamicism, by design, is the most radical departure from the "mind as computer" metaphor.
+In some ways, this explains both its strengths and its weaknesses.
+Having derided talk of representation and computation, dynamicists have put in their place talk of "lumped parameters," and "trajectories through state-space."
+Unfortunately, it is difficult to know how lumped parameters (for example, "motivation" and "preference")46 relate to the system that they are supposed to help describe.
 While we can measure the arm angle of the Watt Governor, it is not at all clear how we can measure the "motivation" of a complex neurobiological system.
 But this kind of measurement is demanded by dynamicist models.
 As well, some dynamicists insist that cognitive models must be low-dimensional, in order to distinguish their models from those of connectionists.47 But insistence on low-dimensionality greatly reduces the flexibility of the models, and does not seem to be a principled constraint.48 Finally, because the Watt Governor, a standard example of a classical control system, has been chosen as a central exemplar of the dynamicists approach, the well-known limitations of classical control theory are likely to plague dynamicism.
 Clearly, these limitations are not ones shared by R&D theory.

 What the replacement of the "mind as computer" metaphor by the "mind as Watt Governor" metaphor gained for dynamicists was an appreciation of the importance of time for describing the behavior of cognitive systems.
-No other approach so relentlessly and convincingly presented arguments to the effect that cognitive behaviors were essentially temporal.49 If, for example, a system cannot make a decision before all of the options have (or the system has) expired, there is little sense to be made of the claim that such a system is cognitive.
-Furthermore, there is evidence that perception and action, two clearly temporal behaviors, provide the foundation for much of our "more cognitive" behavior.50 While dynamicists have done a good job of making this kind of argument, the consequences of such arguments need not include the rejection of representation and computation that dynamicists espouse.
-R&D theory, which essentially includes precisely these kinds of dynamics, shows how representation, computation, and dynamics can be integrated in order to tell a unified story about how the mind works.
+No other approach so relentlessly and convincingly presented arguments to the effect that cognitive behaviors are essentially temporal.49 If, for example, a system cannot make a decision before all of the options have (or the system has) expired, there is little sense to be made of the claim that such a system is cognitive.